Spring Silkworms (film): Reception

 When the film first came out, it sparked a lot of discussion and debate among viewers.
-However, despite the filmmakers hoping the movie would change what the audiences wanted to see, it didn’t sell many tickets.
+However, despite the filmmakers hoping the movie would change what the audiences wanted to see, it did not sell many tickets.
 Director Cheng Bugao later talked about this box office failure, saying he felt he had "let the company down," but added that he “still felt he’d done the right thing for himself”.